 Councilmember Tom Rasmussen went for a bike ride this morning with seven of us from West Seattle Bike Connections, to get a first-hand look at some of the routes and intersections in the Seattle Bicycle Master Plan that we think are high priority for funding and implementation.

 Just a small group, so we could keep it conversational.
 We started at Highland Park Improvement Center.
 First stop: The crosswalk at 11th Ave SW (a planned Greenway route) at SW Holden St, a busy arterial.
-We are supporting the Highland Park Action Committee’s application to SDOT for flashing beacons DSC04141to help make this a safe crossing for kids going to schools and playgrounds in Highland Park and Riverview.
+We are supporting the Highland Park Action Committee’s application to SDOT for flashing beacons to help make this a safe crossing for kids going to schools and playgrounds in Highland Park and Riverview.

 Then south on 10th Ave to SW Thistle at Highland Park Playfield.
 These are mapped as future Greenway routes, and seem ideal low traffic streets for walking and riding bikes.
 A set of public steps at 14th allows pedestrians to continue though on Thistle, but stops cars and bikes.
 We’d like to see a “runnel” gutter for bike wheels added to the steps, which are under construction now.